Kjaerandsen/DCSG2900-ThreatTotal/README.md

 What it does:
 * API test to check whether the hash-intelligence endpoint returns valid ouput
 * This test runs multiple tests, and tests the following:
-*
-* If status code is 200
+* If the status code is 200 (StatusOK)
 * If the data can be unmarshalled to the struct ResultResponse
-* If data can be accessed in the struct
+* If the data can be accessed in the response struct
-* If the first and second sourceName is "Hybrid Analysis and AlienVault" respectively, as expected
+* If the first and second sourceNames are "Hybrid Analysis and AlienVault" respectively, as expected
 * If status or content is not set in any of the responses from the intelligence sources both in english and norwegian.
 * If the status of AlienVault is risk as expected.

 Test function: TestNotSpecifiedEndpoint
-What it does:  This API test checks if an unspecified endpoint in the API returns 404 as expected
+What it does:  This API test checks if an unspecified endpoint in the API returns 404 (Error not found) as expected.

-**HOW TO USE TESTING ***
+### HOW TO USE TESTING

 To use testing: